dotnet/training-tutorials/content/csharp/getting-started/lesson-13.md

     private int _currentSpeed;
     public int CurrentSpeed
     {
-        get;
+        get
+        {
+            return _currentSpeed;
+        }
         set
         {
             if(newSpeed < 0) return;
             if(newSpeed > 120) return;

-            _currentSpeed = value; // value is a keyword used in setters representing the new value }
+            // value is a keyword used in setters representing the new value _currentSpeed = value;
+        }
 }
 ```